 Local authorities must put in place arrangements to identify and safeguard children who are at risk of missing education.
-Increased absence can be a warning sign of increased safeguarding issues.

 1. Rationale

 To fulfil its duty of care, it is crucial that the school know where our pupils are.
 This applies whether the pupils are on site or being educated elsewhere.